orientechnologies/orientdb-docs/Distributed-Sharding.md

 In this case the local node (USA) is used, because `client_china` is hosted on local node.

-## Map-Reduce
+## MapReduce
-OrientDB supports [Map/Reduce](http://en.wikipedia.org/wiki/MapReduce) by using the OrientDB [SQL](SQL.md).
-The Map/Reduce operation is totally transparent to the developer.
+OrientDB supports [MapReduce](http://en.wikipedia.org/wiki/MapReduce) without Hadoop or external framework like Spark (even if there is a connector), but rather by using the OrientDB [SQL](SQL.md).
+The MapReduce operation is totally transparent to the developer.
 When a query involve multiple shards (clusters), OrientDB executes the query against all the involved server nodes (Map operation) and then merge the results (Reduce operation).
 Example:

 ```sql
 SELECT MAX(amount), COUNT(*), SUM(amount) FROM Client